gsc – Graphene Shielded Containers¶

 Kernel modules and services¶

-To run Intel SGX applications, please install the following kernel driver and services.
+To run with Intel SGX, please install the following kernel driver and services:

 To create Docker images, the user must have access to Docker daemon.